 3. Penalties for Violations of Permit Conditions - Any person who violates a permit requirement is subject to civil penalties and other enforcement action under the SDWA.
 Any person who willfully violates permit conditions may be subject to criminal prosecution under the SDWA and other applicable statutes and regulations.
-4. Need to Halt or Reduce Activity Not a Defense - It shall not be a defense for the permittee in an enforcement action to claim that it would have been necessary to halt or reduce the permitted activity in order to maintain compliance with the conditions of this permit.
-5. Duty to Mitigate - The permittee shall take all timely and reasonable steps necessary to minimize or correct any adverse impact on the environment resulting from noncompliance with this permit.
-6. Proper Operation and Maintenance - The permittee shall at all times properly operate and maintain all facilities and systems of treatment and control and related appurtenances which are installed or used by the permittee to achieve compliance with the conditions of this permit.
+4. Duty to Prevent Unauthorized Fluid Movement - The permittee must not construct, operate, maintain, convert, plug, abandon, or conduct any injection activity in a manner that allows the movement of a fluid containing any contaminant into USDWs.
+If any water quality monitoring of a USDW indicates that an injection or monitoring well covered by this permit may have caused the movement of any contaminant into the USDW, the Director may take enforcement action or prescribe such additional requirements for construction, corrective action, operation, monitoring, or reporting (including closure of the injection well) as are necessary to remediate and prevent such movement.
+The Director may also take enforcement action per 40 CFR 144.12(a), (b), and (e).
+5. Need to Halt or Reduce Activity Not a Defense - It shall not be a defense for the permittee in an enforcement action to claim that it would have been necessary to halt or reduce the permitted activity in order to maintain compliance with the conditions of this permit.
+6. Duty to Mitigate - The permittee shall take all timely and reasonable steps necessary to minimize or correct any adverse impact on the environment resulting from noncompliance with this permit.
+7. Proper Operation and Maintenance - The permittee shall at all times properly operate and maintain all facilities and systems of treatment and control and related appurtenances which are installed or used by the permittee to achieve compliance with the conditions of this permit.
 Proper operation and maintenance includes, among other things, effective performance, adequate funding, adequate operator staffing and training, and adequate laboratory and process controls, including appropriate quality assurance procedures.
 This provision requires the operation of back-up or auxiliary facilities or similar systems only when necessary to achieve compliance with the conditions of this permit.
-7. Duty to Provide Information - The permittee shall furnish to the Director in an electronic format, within a time specified, any information which the Director may request to determine whether cause exists for modifying, revoking and reissuing, or terminating this permit, or to determine compliance with this permit or the UIC regulations.
+8. Duty to Provide Information - The permittee shall furnish to the Director in an electronic format, within a time specified, any information which the Director may request to determine whether cause exists for modifying, revoking and reissuing, or terminating this permit, or to determine compliance with this permit or the UIC regulations.
 The permittee shall also furnish to the Director, upon request within a time specified, electronic copies of records required to be kept by this permit.
-8. Inspection and Entry - The permittee shall allow the Director or an authorized representative, upon the presentation of credentials and other documents as may be required by law, to: - (a) Enter upon the permittee's premises where a regulated facility or activity is located or conducted, or where electronic or non-electronic records are kept under the conditions of this permit; - (b) Have access to and copy, at reasonable times, any electronic or non-electronic records that are kept under the conditions of this permit; - (c) Inspect, at reasonable times, any facilities, equipment (including monitoring and control equipment), practices, or operations regulated or required under this permit; and
+9. Inspection and Entry - The permittee shall allow the Director or an authorized representative, upon the presentation of credentials and other documents as may be required by law, to: - (a) Enter upon the permittee's premises where a regulated facility or activity is located or conducted, or where electronic or non-electronic records are kept under the conditions of this permit;

-- (d) Sample or monitor, at reasonable times, for the purposes of assuring permit compliance or as otherwise authorized by the SDWA, any substances or parameters at any location, including facilities, equipment or operations regulated or required under this permit.
+- (b) Have access to and copy, at reasonable times, any electronic or non-electronic records that are kept under the conditions of this permit; - (c) Inspect, at reasonable times, any facilities, equipment (including monitoring and control equipment), practices, or operations regulated or required under this permit; and - (d) Sample or monitor, at reasonable times, for the purposes of assuring permit compliance or as otherwise authorized by the SDWA, any substances or parameters at any location, including facilities, equipment or operations regulated or required under this permit.